Maximal Inequalities and Some Applications: L evy Processes

-Variations of the above theme are possible, e.g.\ if we use the Markov inequality with an $L^p$-norm (rather than an $L^2$-norm) when estimating the probability $P$ and combine this with the Burkholder--Davis--Gundy inequalities (Theorem~\ref{mar-71}).
-Further variants can be found in Joulin \cite{joulin07}. \end{example}
+c) We can obtain $L^p$-estimates, if we use the Markov inequality with an $L^p$-norm (rather than an $L^2$-norm) when estimating the probability $P$, and combine this with the Burkholder--Davis--Gundy inequalities (Theorem~\ref{mar-71}).
+Further variants can be found in Joulin~\cite{joulin07}. \end{remark}

-A typical application of the maximal estimates of Theorem~\ref{lp-43} are Pruitt's \cite{pruitt81} estimates for the speed of a L\'evy process.
-Recall that we have for the stopping time $\sigma_r := \inf\left\{t>0 \mid |X_t|>r\right\}$, $r>0$, and $t>0$ the inclusions
+A typical application of the maximal estimates of Theorem~\ref{lp-43} are Pruitt's estimates \cite{pruitt81} for the speed of a L\'evy process.
+Recall that we have for the stopping time $\sigma_r \coloneqq \inf\left\{t>0 \mid |X_t|>r\right\}$, $r>0$, and $t>0$ the inclusions

 \begin{corollary} Let $(X_t)_{t\geq 0}$ be a real-valued L\'evy process and denote by $\sigma_r$ the first exit time from the open ball \textup{(}interval\textup{)} $\ball{r}{0}$.
 Then, there are absolute constants $c,c'>0$ such that